memph1024/swapdex-documentation/docs/get-started/claims.md

 You can claim KSI by visiting :
 !!! hint
-    **The deadline for a snapshot for claiming KSI is October, 24th 2021**
+    **The deadline for a snapshot for claiming KSI was October, 24th 2021**

 <br></br>